DoshiHarsh/Personal-Finance-Tracker/README.md

     - Ability to add rewards as statement credit during transactions
     - Ability to use reward points as payment method for transactions
     - Ability to transfer rewards points to bank/ credit card accounts
+    - Toggle to use transaction amount - reward balances or transaction amounts
+    - Visualize and track reward account balances

 - Automation Goals (Long-Term)
     - OCR/AI model to read and add transactions from statements